 In this part of the Xiaomi Mi 8 smartphone test, I would like to reveal a night photography feature, which has been widely developed in this device.

-First of all let’s through very basic and common photography, which is provided by Photo and Square mode.
+First of all lets through very basic and common photography, which is provided by Photo and Square mode.
 If you don’t know what modes I am writing about, refer to the 1st part of my article.
-A Xiaomi Mi 8 enables us to take photos in 4 options, from which 3 of them are commonly known and there is no point to elaborate about them.
-You can take photos without flash, with automatic flash and with flash turning on.
+A Xiaomi Mi 8 enables us to take photos in 4 options, from which 3 are commonly known and there is no point to elaborate on them.
+You can take photos without flash, with automatic flash, and with flash turning on.
 That’s fair enough.
 It’s good to keep your camera tidy, otherwise, your images taken under floodlit conditions will be fuzzy in places (Pic.
 3).

-Anyway, in my opinion, the flash could work better in this device.
-Once you are taking a picture with flash, you can see some brightening in the top left corner of the frame, where flash is located.
+Anyway, in my opinion, the flash could work better on this device.
+Once you are taking a picture with a flash, you can see some brightening in the top left corner of the frame, where the flash is located.
 It can be disturbing, however, it doesn’t impact your image so much, when you are capturing a distant object (Pic.
 4).

 Aside from these common night photography options, there is another one, the most interesting.
-This is a torch in order to bright up your area under low light conditions, which is a really good altitude.
+This is a torch in order to brighten up your area under low light conditions, which is a really good attitude.

 The torch will be useful when the photographed object is close enough to the user (Pic.
 8).
 You need to gauge the distance on your own, taking into account some external lights around like street lamps, etc. In my opinion, the maximum distance, when the torch will be really useful is about 5-7 m.

-To be honest zoom, bigger than 2x may not be really useful at night conditions.
+To be honest zoom, bigger than 2x may not be really useful in night conditions.
 Pictures zoomed more than 4x may be a nightmare.

 A basic thing in zoomed pictures is autofocus, which can be not accurate enough in low light conditions.
 Sometimes you even cannot block it, when the device is not sure of the sharpness of the objects beyond.
 For this purpose, you can switch the “Peak on” option, available for Manual mode only.
 The “Peak on” option shows you the brightest objects in the frame, which can work as an autofocus reference for the device.
 In places, where the red dot density is the lowest is really hard to set autofocus (Pic.
 11).

 In general, the panoramic photos taken during the night can be quite noisy, but if you have enough time to keep your device in slow motion, then you can make a pretty good image.
-Bear in mind, that as same as during the daylight you can also use a 2x zoom feature for night panoramas (Pic.
+Bear in mind, that as same like during daylight you can also use a 2x zoom feature for night panoramas (Pic.
 15, 16).
-I this case the aperture and ISO is lower, making the picture a bit darker, but prevents from losing sharpness (Pic.
+In this case, the aperture and ISO are lower, making the picture a bit darker, but prevents from losing sharpness (Pic.
 14).

-When you set your tripod properly, then you can try to make a decent night pictures with longer exposure.
-If you read my 1st part of the article, then you know more about the exposure, aperture and ISO options offered by Xiaomi Mi 8 smartphone.
+When you set your tripod properly, then you can try to make decent night pictures with longer exposure.
+If you read my 1st part of the article, then you know more about the exposure, aperture, and ISO options offered by Xiaomi Mi 8 smartphone.